Our activities are mainly in three categories;

 2. Catchment Management Plan

-The Herts & Middlesex Wildlife Trust are considering the reintroduction of Water Voles to the River Beane.
+are considering the reintroduction of Water Voles to the River Beane.
 At present the Beane has no Water Voles, although there were some years ago.
-The H&MWT have successfully reintroduced Water Voles to the Stort, would like to repeat the exercise and have asked RBRA to assist which we are happy to do.
+The H&MWT have successfully reintroduced Water Voles to the Stort, would like to repeat the exercise and RBRA has assisted.

 This was expected to be a three year exercise following the large reduction in abstraction which took place in 2017 at the Whitehall Pump Station.